LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Case Study

+In this section, we discuss the advantages of the LongEmotion benchmark in promoting the full utilization of LLMs' Emotion Intelligence capabilities in long-context interaction.

+\paragraph{Psychological theories guided benchmark design.} In the Emotion Conversation task, we design scientifically rigorous evaluation metrics based on various psychological therapies and stages of dialogue data.
+For the Emotion Summary task, annotators summarize key elements of patient records considering physiological factors, personal growth history, and social factors, which can be seen in Table \ref{discipline-annotation}.
+In the Emotion Expression task, under given scenarios, models are guided to perform staged long-text self-expression in the rigorously designed framework.

-We employ the two-stage generation framework of CPsyCoun to generate Emotion Conversation dataset, and compare it with the direct use of a single-stage straightforward generation without the \textit{counseling note} and the \textit{detailed skills} in the prompt.
+\paragraph{Quality-guaranteed synthetic translation data.} We employ the two-stage generation framework of CPsyCoun to generate Emotion Conversation dataset, and compare it with the direct use of a single-stage straightforward generation without the \textit{counseling note} and the \textit{detailed skills} in the prompt.
 The prompt we use can be found in Figure \ref{fig:conv_syntheric}, and the comparison of experimental results can be seen in Table \ref{tab:synthetic-data-compare}.

+\paragraph{Comprehensive Experiments and In-Depth Case Studies.} We conducted extensive experiments on Base, RAG, and CoEM frameworks, accompanied by detailed case studies based on model outputs.
+Under the LongEmotion benchmark, various models exhibited distinct limitations—even the most advanced GPT-5 demonstrated issues such as overly mechanical responses despite its stronger theoretical capabilities.